colinangusmackay/FlickrExtractor/README.md

 As it stands, it should probably be run from within Visual Studio.

+IMPORTANT: *As with all throw-away applications the code quality is subpar.
+Please do NOT use this as an example of how to code an application that uses the Flickr API (or an application in general)*

 ## Instructions

 Once you have downloaded the source code, open it in Visual Studio (It was created with Visual Studio 2017 community edition).